 You may have 10, 20, or 30 years of sales experience.
 But do you always know exactly what questions you should ask in all the different prospecting situations you find yourself in?

 Whether you realize it or not, there are different pre-qualifying questions that you should ask when talking to different prospects.
-When you change the product you are trying to drive demand for, the questions should change.
-When you change the type of prospect that you are talking to, the questions should change.
+The questions should change when you change the product you are trying to drive demand for, and when you change the type of prospect, you are talking to.

 We are not completely scripting conversations out.
 They can be more of lists of key questions that you should ask in different situations.